deoxys-crypto/deoxys-tbc/draft-irtf-cfrg-deoxys-tbc.md

 ## Deoxys-TBC

 The AES and AES-type ciphers have already been the subject of extensive analysis.
 As a result, the security of these ciphers against the most popular forms of cryptanalysis, the differential and the linear attacks (as well as their more advanced variants), is well understood.
-Deoxys-TBC naturally leverages these cryptanalysis efforts (see Deoxys-JoC article TODO) and the new analysis conducted on Deoxys-TBC concentrated on the main difference between AES and Deoxys-TBC: the tweakey schedule.
+Deoxys-TBC naturally leverages these cryptanalysis efforts (see \[[JNPS21](JNPS21)\].) and the new analysis conducted on Deoxys-TBC concentrated on the main difference between AES and Deoxys-TBC: the tweakey schedule.
 The best attack at time of writing could only reach 11 of the 14 rounds of Deoxys-TBC-256 and 14 of the 16 rounds of Deoxys-TBC-384.
 If we consider a time complexity upper limit of 2^128 (since 128-bit keys are used), only 10 of the 14 rounds of Deoxys-TBC-256 can be attacked and only 12 of the 16 rounds of Deoxys-TBC-384.
 These attacks only consider the internal TBC primitive and even less rounds can be reached if one considers the entire AEAD scheme.
 This leaves a very confortable security margin for all AEAD modes proposed here.

 # IANA Considerations